 Revive your childhood rituals.
-Send your brother a package of his favourite Halloween candy and a note sharing a memory of trick-or-treating together.
-Or celebrate the 50th anniversary of your sister’s starring role in the second-grade play by sending her a copy of a funny photo of her on stage.
+Send your brother a packet of his favourite lollies and a note sharing a memory of time spent together.
+Or celebrate the 50th anniversary of your sister’s starring role in the school play by sending her a copy of a funny photo of her on stage.

 Communicate often.
 Send emails, digital photos, letters, and postcards.
 Call often if you can.
 You may find friends and relatives to be in touch with on social media.

 Attend reunions and similar gatherings.
 Reunions reinforce close ties to favourite family members and build relationships with relatives you don’t know well.
-Consider having a “virtual reunion” by organizing a video chat using software, like Zoom or Skype, to connect with relatives and friends.
-You might also consider creating a family blog or website.
+Consider having a “virtual reunion” by organising a video chat to catch up with relatives and friends.
+You could also consider creating a family blog or website.

 Remember birthdays, anniversaries, and other special days.
 Send virtual or paper notes, cards, or small gifts.
 Remember that many people may have strong feelings on the anniversary or the birthday of a loved one who has died.